AlexTengT/Pianoteq-Stat/readme.md

 ![](readme-assets/report_screenshot_1.png)

 ## Getting Started
-You may need intro-level Python skill to use the script.
+You may need intro-level Python skill to run the script.

 ### Before Installing
 `pianoteq-stat` generate report by a built-in function in Pianoteq called `MIDI Archiver`.
 The function records all the notes you